 Ultraviolet (UV) ray is a band of the electromagnetic spectrum with a specific wavelength: from 10nm to 400nm.
 This means that UV rays stand somewhere between visible light which human eye is able to see, and much shorter in length, X-rays.
 UV radiation is present in sunlight, contributing to about 10% of the total output of the Sun.
 UV are strong enough to cause chemical reactions in compounds, including fluorescence, strengthening the bones in mammals and various photo effects achieved by photons, particles of light.

-Finally, the difference between UVA, UVB and UVC rays is the length of the electromagnetic wave.
-UVA 400-320nm and UVB is 320-290nm.
 Therefore sunscreens with a “broad spectrum” are those which cover various lengths of UV-rays.
-UVA accounts to 95% of all the UV radiation reaching Earth’s surface.
+UVA accounts to 95% of all the UV radiation reaching Earth’s surface that can constitute most of the damage from the sun.
 While UVB proportion is much, much smaller.
 UVC rays, however get absorbed by Earth’s ozone layer and therefore are not something we consider in this overview.

-Hair shaft is a nonliving cell and, therefore, unlike skin cells, requires no protection from carcinogenesis commonly caused by ultraviolet (UV) radiation on skin – because carcinogenesis in a hair shaft itself is not currently considered possible.
-If hair proteins in the shaft are altered by sun exposure, damaged hair can be removed and replaced by new growth.
+Hair shaft is a nonliving cell and, thus unlike skin cells, it requires no protection from carcinogenesis commonly caused by ultraviolet (UV) radiation on skin.
+Simply put, you cannot have cancerous hair fibres – carcinogenesis in a hair shaft itself is not currently considered possible.
+If hair proteins in the shaft are altered by sun exposure, damaged hair can be removed and replaced by new hair.

 However, UV radiation damages hair lipids, so photodamaged hair is dry and dull, as sunlight damages disulphide bonds – the protein links that creates elasticity and essentially “holds your hair shaft together”.
 In addition, colour treated hair, already deprived of its natural moisture is more likely to dry and become brittle after exposure to the sun.
 Hair devoid of natural lipids, is subject to static electricity, fractures easily and appears frizzy.